 - Sift together the flour, baking powder, salt and castor sugar.

-- In a jug, whisk together the eggs, vanilla, buttermilk and milk.
+- In a jug, whisk together the eggs, coconut oil, vanilla, buttermilk and milk.

 - Pour the wet ingredients into the dry and mix lightly to combine.
 Fold through three quarters of the blueberries.